Home > Education > Education at ISSP

 Education at ISSP

-ISSP offers comprehensive graduate education (Masters and PhD courses) beyond conventional disciplinary fields such as physics, chemistry and engineering.
+ISSP offers comprehensive graduate education (master and PhD courses) beyond conventional disciplinary fields such as physics, chemistry, engineering and biology.

 • Practical educational environment with world-class large experimental facilities and state-of-the-art equipment and instruments